adamsilver/fdpb/03-book-a-flight.md

 We'll cover off the other rules as we go.

+#### Hiding the select box

-First, we need to hide (not remove!) the select box.
-It shouldn't be removed because its value will be sent to the server on submission.
-To hide the select box we need to add:
+First, we need to hide the select box like this:

-- a class of `visuallyhidden` to make it visually hidden with CSS
-- `aria-hidden="true"` so it's not perceivable by screen readers
-- `tabindex="-1"` so that it is not focusable by keyboard

 ```HTML
 <select aria-hidden="true" tabindex="-1" class="visuallyhidden">
 ```

+If the select box was completely unnecessary, we could have just removed it from the Document using Javascript.
+But if we did it this way (or by using `display: none`) it wouldn't be sent to the server.

+Instead, the `visuallyhidden` class contains a special set of properties, carefully devised to hide the element visually, while still being perceivable to the server once submitted.
+This way, it's also still perceivable to screen reader and keyboard users.

 ```CSS
 .visuallyhidden {